Covering Ground

 Long Island Sound fed Native Americans for millennia before settlers arrived, and it feeds us today.
 Unfortunately, today’s fish and shellfish harvests are minnow-sized compared to days gone by.

 Forgive me, please, if it seems quirky to suggest that bright, merry, and yummy seasonal items are candidates for the compost bin, pile, bag, or tumbler.
-This year I learned, for instance, that the cardboard rolls inside gift wrap (and rolls inside paper towels and toilet paper) are fair game for backyard decomposition.

 root pruning Roots Get an Image Makeover